VladShahno/CORE_EDGE_Starter/README.md

-create an .env file in the root of this project and insert the following
+1. Create an .env file in the root of this project and insert the following
 variables:

 * #MongoDB